 The Foundation holds funds for the Institute for Strategic Policy Solutions, Inc. (Institute).
 The Institute is a legally separate 501(c)(3) support group organized to advance academic excellence, community engagement, economic vitality and public understanding through high-quality, solutions-directed public policy programs.
 The Foundation reflects this balance in the financial statements as part of the Investments.
 During the year ended March 31, 2018, the Foundation transferred to the College \$6,338,905 from funds held by the Foundation for the Institute from the Institute's investment earnings.

-As discussed in Note 6., this transfer is non-interest bearing and is classified as Due to Component Unit, as the College is expected to enter into a plan to determine the terms of repayment during the 2020-21 fiscal year.
+As discussed in Note 6., this transfer was non-interest bearing and was classified as Due to Component Unit - Noncurrent in the preceding years.
+The College repaid the transferred amount in June 2021.